 - Wash hands before beginning your research.

-- Library staff may examine laptops, notes, and other items when researchers exit the reading room.
+- Special Collections staff may examine laptops, notes, and other items when researchers exit the reading room.

 - Researchers may use digital cameras for same-day copying of unrestricted collections.
 Other options (not same day) for copying may be available.
-Please consult with library staff about other available copy services.
+Please consult with staff about other available reproduction services.

-- Personal identification information is entered into a database for statistical and security purposes.
-The Special Collections Library will retain information collected from researchers indefinitely.
+- Personal identification information from the Special Collections Request System is kept for statistical and security purposes.
+JMU Libraries Special Collections will retain information collected from researchers indefinitely.